shamil/graphout/README.md

 - **`events`** (EventEmitter), where all the events will be sent to.
 - **`logger`**, the logger where you can send your logs to.
-- **`params`**, the output params, all the params that were passed to the output module (read above about output `params`)
+- **`params`**, the output parameters, all the parameters that were passed to the output module (read above about output `params`)

 **Available events**

 **`raw`**

-A very first event which includes exactly same data as it was retrieved from Graphite, as Javascript Object.
+A very first event which includes exactly same data as it was retrieved from Graphite, as JavaScript Object.
 Two arguments passed to the event, first is the `raw` data, second is the `query` options object.

 **`values`**

-The values array of the query, which still not passed any calculation. (`null`s are ommited) Two arguments passed to the event, first is the `values` array, second is the `query` options object.
+The values array of the query, which still not passed any calculation. (`null`s are omitted) Two arguments passed to the event, first is the `values` array, second is the `query` options object.

 **`result`**